total-typescript/total-typescript-book/book-content/chapters/09-typescript-only-features.md

 }
 ```

+You can use `const` enums to declare numeric or string enums - they have the same behavior as regular enums.

 The major difference is that `const` enums disappear when the TypeScript is transpiled to JavaScript.
-TypeScript will still perform type checking, but the enum will not be available at runtime.
+Instead of creating an object with the enum's values, the transpiled JavaScript will use the enum's values directly.

-However, if an array is created that accesses the enum's values, the transpiled JavaScript will end up with those values:
+For instance, if an array is created that accesses the enum's values, the transpiled JavaScript will end up with those values:

 ```typescript
 let albumStatuses = [